radareorg/radare2-book/analysis/symbols.md

 Because those PDB files are stored as "cab" archives on the server, `pdb.extract=1` says to automatically extract them.

-Note, that for automatical downloading to work you need "cabextract" tool, and wget/curl installed.
+Note that for the automatic downloading to work you need "cabextract" tool, and wget/curl installed.

 Sometimes you don't need to do that from the radare2 itself, thus - two handy rabin2 options: